Machado, Paddack lead Padres over Mariners, 6-1

 Paddack (4-4) was brilliant in bouncing back from his last start, when he left after just two innings due to a sprained ankle.
 He allowed only a single to Evan White leading off the third while striking out three and walking two.

-Machado hit a three-run homer off left-hander Yusei Kikuchi (2-4) to deep left- centre with two outs in the fourth.
-Rookie Jake Cronenworth was aboard on a walk and Trent Grisham on an RBI fielder’s choice.
+Machado hit a three-run homer off left-hander Yusei Kikuchi (2-4) to deep left-center with two outs in the fourth.
+Rookie Jake Cronenworth was aboard on a walk and Trent Grisham on an RBI fielder's choice.

-After Tatis walked and was thrown out trying to steal second for the second out of the ninth, Machado homered to left- centre off Walker Lockett.
+After Tatis walked and was thrown out trying to steal second for the second out of the ninth, Machado homered to left-center off Walker Lockett.

 The Padres scored a run in the third without benefit of a hit.
 Grisham and Machado walked, executed a double steal and Grisham scored on a wild pitch.